 We rely completely on the cochleate delivery platform technology that we have licensed from Rutgers.
-The loss of our key technologies would seriously impair our business and future viability, and could result in delays in developing, introducing or maintaining our product candidates and formulations until equivalent technology, if available, is identified, licensed and integrated.
+The loss of access to this technology would materially impair our business and future viability, and could result in delays in developing, introducing or maintaining our product candidates and formulations until equivalent technology, if available, is identified, licensed and integrated.
 In addition, any defects in the technology we license could prevent the implementation or impair the functionality of our product candidates or formulation, delay new product or formulation introductions or injure our reputation.
 If we are required to enter into license agreements with third parties for replacement technology, we could be subject to higher royalty payments.